ICE Arrests Nearly 500 In Massive Crackdown On Sanctuary Cities

 The raids were carried out in jurisdictions that don’t fully comply with ICE efforts to enforce immigration laws, including Baltimore, the Chicago area, Denver, Los Angeles, New York, Philadelphia, Portland, parts of Massachusetts and Washington, D.C.

-“Sanctuary jurisdictions that do not honor detainers or allow us access to jails and prisons are shielding criminal aliens from immigration enforcement and creating a magnet for illegal immigration,” said ICE Acting Director Tom Homan.
+“Sanctuary jurisdictions that do not honor detainers or allow us access to jails and prisons are shielding criminal aliens from immigration enforcement and creating a magnet for illegal immigration,” said ICE acting Director Tom Homan.
 “As a result, ICE is forced to dedicate more resources to conduct at-large arrests in these communities.”

-“ICE’s goal is to build cooperative, respectful relationships with our law enforcement partners to help prevent dangerous criminal aliens from being released back onto the streets,” he added.
+“ICE’s goal is to build cooperative, respectful relationships with our law enforcement partners to help prevent dangerous criminal aliens from being released back onto the streets,” Homan added.
 “Non-cooperation policies severely undermine that effort at the expense of public safety.”

-Some of those detained could face federal criminal prosecutions for illegal entry and illegal re-entry after removal, the statement said.
+Some of those detained could face federal criminal prosecution for illegal entry and illegal re-entry after removal, the statement said.
 Those not prosecuted could still face deportation.

-This raids are part of an effort by Trump to crack down on illegal immigration, and on sanctuary cities in particular, that begun his first week in office when he signed an executive order kicking off plans to build a wall along the U.S. Mexican border.
+This raids are part of an effort by Trump to crack down on illegal immigration, and on sanctuary cities in particular, that began his first week in office, when he signed an executive order kicking off plans to build a wall along the U.S.- Mexico border.
 A second order, which threatened to withhold federal funding for sanctuary cities, was later blocked in federal court.

-In Trump’s first 100 days in office, ICE arrested nearly 40 percent more people than it had during the same period the previous year.
+In Trump’s first 100 days in office, ICE arrested nearly 40 percent more people than during the same period the previous year.

-The administration’s policies have extended to legal forms of immigration too.
+The administration’s policies have extended to legal forms of immigration, too.

-This summer, Trump threw his support behind the RAISE Act, which would reduce the number of green cards given out annually and also scale back the refugee resettlement program.
-Earlier this month, he threatened to end the Deferred Action for Childhood Arrivals program, which granted two-year work permits and deportation relief to undocumented immigrants brought to the U.S. as children.
+Over the summer, Trump threw his support behind the Raise Act, which would reduce the number of green cards given out annually and scale back the refugee resettlement program.
+This month, he threatened to end the Deferred Action for Childhood Arrivals program, which grants two-year work permits and deportation relief to undocumented immigrants brought to the U.S. as children.
 And last week, the Department of Homeland Security quietly announced its intention to monitor the social media handles and search histories of immigrants, including naturalized U.S. citizens and permanent residents.